Financial Responsibility for Injuries

 Medical Expenses After an Auto Accident

 Florida is a no-fault state and requires every driver to purchase a minimum of $10,000 worth of Personal Injury Protection (PIP), or no-fault insurance.
-No-fault insurance means that your own auto insurer will pay for your immediate medical bills, as well as lost wages, to a certain degree regardless of who was at fault for an accident.
+No-fault insurance means that your own auto insurer will pay for your immediate medical bills and lost wages to a certain degree regardless of who was at fault for an accident.
 Your PIP coverage is limited to the amount purchased on your policy, so if you purchased the $10,000 minimum, you will only have $10,000 worth of immediate medical treatment coverage.

 - A bicyclist